deepnetworkgmbh/generative-ai/general_concepts/fine_tuning.md

 ## Fine-Tuning OpenAI Models

 OpenAI makes the fine-tuning process very simple.
-You only need to prepare the dataset for fine-tuning and they handle the rest of it.
+You only need to prepare the dataset for fine-tuning and they handle the rest of the process.
 While this makes it very approachable for even people without any ML experience, it is also quite constraining.
-The only hyperparameters you can change in the fine-tuning process are:
+The only hyper-parameters you can change in the fine-tuning process are:

 + **Number of epochs:** An epoch is a full pass of the training dataset
 + **Learning rate multiplier:** How much the model weights change with each error